chadnetzer/hardlinkpy/README.md

-This program is built on and evolved from hardlink.py (or hardlinkpy), which was originally written by John L. Villalovos (sodarock), and developed further by Antti Kaihola, Carl Henrik Lunde, and others.
+This program is built on and evolved from hardlink.py (or hardlinkpy), which was originally written by John L. Villalovos (sodarock), and developed further by Antti Kaihola, Carl Henrik Lunde, Wolf Ó Spealáin, and others.
 It is able to calculate accurate statistics on how much space can be saved, without actually performing the linking.

 This version is named ```hardlinkable``` to indicate that, by default, it does *not* perform any linking, and the user has to explicitly opt-in to having it